 - Backcountry users who desire to access the wilderness areas adjacent to the ski resort may use the MHM parking lots and need to follow the designated hiking routes that run just outside of our ski area boundaries.

-- When open, hiking to Superbowl requires a partner, avalanche rescue gear (transceiver, shovel, probe) and a check-in with Patrol at the top of Cascade Express.
+- When open, hiking to Super Bowl, Dallas Bowl and Chute 225 requires a check-in with Patrol at the top of Cascade Express.
+Skiing/Riding with a buddy and carrying a beacon, probe and shovel are highly recommended.

 - Event and competition spectators choosing to hike to Easy Rider area venues: Banked Slalom, Fireweed, Shipyard and Half Pipe.